 Every minute, more than 1 quart (about 1 liter) of blood goes to the kidneys.
 About one fifth of the blood pumped from the heart goes to the kidneys at any one time.

 The kidneys are located just under the ribcage in the back, one on each side.
-The right kidney is located below the liver, so it's a little lower than the left one.
+The right kidney is below the liver, so it's a little lower than the left one.
 Each adult kidney is about the size of a fist.
 Each has an outer layer called the cortex, which contains the filtering units.

-The center part of the kidney, the medulla has 10 to 15 fan-shaped structures called pyramids.
+The center part of the kidney, the medulla, has 10 to 15 fan-shaped structures called pyramids.
 These drain urine into cup-shaped tubes called calyxes.
 A layer of fat surrounds the kidneys to cushion and help hold them in place.

-Here's how the kidneys filter blood: Blood travels to each kidney through the renal artery, which enters the kidney at the hilus, the indentation in the kidney that gives it its bean shape.
+Here's how the kidneys filter blood: Blood travels to each kidney through the renal artery, which enters the kidney at the hilus, the indentation in middle of the kidney that gives it its bean shape.
 As it enters the cortex, the artery branches to envelope the nephrons — 1 million tiny filtering units in each kidney that remove the harmful substances from the blood.

 Each of the nephrons contain a filter called the glomerulus, which contains a network of tiny blood vessels known as capillaries.
 The fluid filtered from the blood by the glomerulus then travels down a tiny tube-like structure called a tubule, which adjusts the level of salts, water, and wastes that are excreted in the urine.